 Aaron Fleischman, Ph.D., Case Western Reserve University.
 Biomedical applications of microelectromechanical systems (BioMEMS); Miniature ultrasonic transducers; Biotelemetry; Microfluidics; Cell sorting; Surface modification of materials.

 Zhiqiang Gao, Ph.D., University of Notre Dame.
 Systems and control technology.

 Jorge E. Gatica, Ph.D., State University of New York at Buffalo.
-Metabolism and transport in brain tissue; numerical methods in modeling metabolic systems; internet-based distribution of metabolic models; reaction engineering, transport phenomena and chemical kinetics; computational fluid dynamics; molecular modeling in thin films and tribology; combustion and process control.
+Numerical methods in modeling metabolic systems; internet-based distribution of metabolic models; reaction engineering, transport phenomena and chemical kinetics; computational fluid dynamics.

 A. Seth Greenwald, D.Phil., Oxford University.
 Orthopaedic research and medical devices.

 Sandra Halliburton, Ph.D., Vanderbilt University.
 MR and CT imaging physics; Coronary artery disease; Contrast agent dynamics; Diagnostic cardiac imaging.

 Nolan B. Holland, Ph.D., Case Western Reserve University.
 Antifreeze protein for cryogenic cell preservation; Protein-directed mineral growth; Biomaterial surface characterization; Mechanics of single biomolecules.

 Chandra Kothapalli, Ph.D., Clemson University & Medical University of South Carolina.
 Vascular and neural tissue engineering, applied microfluidics, biologically inspired materials, nanotechnology in biomedicine and biomaterials.